PunchThrough/bean-docs/src/features/virtual-serial.md

  In order to see the data that is being transferred or send data back to the Bean,  we need a monitor that allows us to read and write values.

-Below is the sequence that describes the process of how you will use serial monitor:
+Before going through this part of the tutorial, please make sure you have gone through our [Getting Started Tutorial](#) Below is the sequence that describes the process of how you will use the serial monitor:

 __Bean Connects to Bean Loader:__
 Once the battery is in the Bean and enabled, it starts broadcasting to the world letting central devices know that it wants to connect.

+{{{img_rel this 'bean-disconnected.jpg'}}}

+Double clicking on your Bean connects it to your computer

+{{{img_rel this 'bean-connected.jpg'}}}

 __Upload and Compile A Program on the Arduino IDE:__